EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 Scenes are made up of Cues, each of which can have a different configuration for the lights, sound, and logic.

-A scene has an alpha blend slider that affects how much of an affect the scene has on the overall look.
+#### Blending

 By default, scenes blend in "normal" mode, which is true alpha blending as might be found in an image editor.
 HTP and Inhinbt modes are provided, allowing you to use them as traditional submasters.

+Scenes have a priority that determines render order.

+If two scenes have the same priority, the scene changed cues most recently goes "on top".

+#### The Alpha Slider
+A scene has an alpha blend slider that affects how much of an affect the scene has on the overall look.

 The alpha slider also controls the volume of the cue's sound.